rodrigoreisbr-tech/rodrigoreisbr-tech/README.md

 ### Hello!
 Welcome to my profile

-Experienced IT coordinator with several years of experience working in the Information Technology field.
+Experienced IT analyst with several years of experience working in the Information Technology field.
 Motivated by innovation combined with his analytical and problem-solving skills, he has provided significant business insights improving stakeholder’s decision-make process.
 He is a great communicator who enjoys teamwork.
 He has a degree in Information System and a MBA in Data Engineering from FIAP.
 He has experience with relational and non-SQL databases, BI tools, and machine learning.
 Some of the programming languages include Python, SQL, PL-SQL and PHP.

 <br>
  <div>